 f(x)=3(x2+1)22x=6x(x2+1)2.f'(x) = 3(x^2 + 1)^2 \cdot 2x = 6x(x^2 + 1)^2.

-Try differentiating g(x)=x(x2+4)g(x) = x(x^2 + 4) by hand first.
-Then check the result with a derivative calculator and see whether the output shows the two-term product-rule structure you expect.
-For a slightly harder follow-up, try g(x)=x(x2+4)2g(x) = x(x^2 + 4)^2 and look for both the product rule and the chain rule.
+Differentiate g(x)=x(x2+4)g(x) = x(x^2 + 4) by hand first, then check it with a calculator and look for the two-term product-rule structure you expect.
+For a harder follow-up, try g(x)=x(x2+4)2g(x) = x(x^2 + 4)^2 and confirm both the product rule and the chain rule show up in the output.

 Need help with a problem?